C0deWiser/postie/README.md

 You may group subscriptions to create a side menu for the dashboard.

-The easiest approach is to describe all groups in the Service Provider.
+The easiest approach is to describe all groups in the service provider.
 Here you set up group default properties (icon, weight, channels, audience).
 Later a subscription may reference a group by its name and inherit these properties.